Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Experimental Setup

 \subsection{Human Evaluation}

-As we do not have evaluation sets to assess fine-grained properties for Faroese generation, we perform a human evaluation to assess output quality.
-The latter requires subjective judgment of linguistic quality, naturalness, and contextual appropriateness.
-As human evaluation is time-intensive, we focus on four 360M models, which perform among the best.
-These models vary along two dimensions: full tuning versus LoRA, and transfer from Icelandic versus Merge$^{is+}$.
-The evaluators are two native Faroese speakers, both trained linguists with extensive NLP evaluation experience.
+Since no fine-grained evaluation sets exist for Faroese generation, we conduct a human evaluation to assess output quality across dimensions requiring subjective judgment: linguistic quality, naturalness, and contextual appropriateness.
+Given the resource-intensive nature of expert evaluation, we focus on four 360M models representing the best-performing configurations, varying along two dimensions: full fine-tuning versus LoRA, and transfer from Icelandic versus Merge$^{is+}$.
+Two native Faroese speakers serve as evaluators, both trained linguists with extensive NLP evaluation experience.
 We first followed a structured calibration protocol: evaluators jointly examined sample outputs, discussed edge cases, and iteratively refined the scoring guidelines until reaching consensus.
 Following this calibration phase, evaluators independently annotated a small set of approximately 10 samples, then met to resolve disagreements and clarify ambiguities before proceeding independently.
 Periodic check-ins were held throughout to maintain consistency without sharing individual scores.

-\paragraph{Sentence Continuation} Given that we are working with small base models, we chose a simple generation task: sentence continuation.
-Models are prompted with sentences from a small manually compiled corpus derived from academic papers and local news (not in FineWeb2), with the last words removed and a trailing space.
-All models produce running text, enabling comparison of output quality.
+\paragraph{Sentence Continuation} Given the limited capacity of small base models, we adopt sentence continuation as a straightforward generation task.
+Models are prompted with sentences drawn from a small manually compiled corpus of academic papers and local news articles (not included in FineWeb-2), with the final words removed and a trailing space added.
+All models produce running text, enabling direct comparison of output quality.
 A token cut-off of 100 was applied.
-Outputs are evaluated along four subdimensions of linguistic quality, each scored 0--5: \textbf{Lexical correctness} (valid Faroese words and avoidance of lexical hallucinations), \textbf{grammatical accuracy} (morphological and syntactic correctness, including spelling and typography), \textbf{Semantic coherence} (meaningful, logically consistent content) and \textbf{fluency/naturalness} (native-like expression).
-The annotators each evaluated 400 continuations (100 prompts $\times$ 4 models).
+Outputs are evaluated along four subdimensions of linguistic quality, each scored 0--5: \textbf{lexical correctness} (valid Faroese vocabulary, absence of hallucinated forms), \textbf{grammatical accuracy} (morphological and syntactic well-formedness, including spelling and typography), \textbf{semantic coherence} (meaningful, internally consistent content), and \textbf{fluency/naturalness} (native-like expression).
+Each annotator evaluated 400 continuations (100 prompts $\times$ 4 models).
 During guideline development, annotators agreed to rate the full generated output rather than the immediate completion alone, as the truncated sentence was typically resolved within a few words before the model continued generating further text.
 Inter-annotator agreement, measured by Pearson's $r$, was 0.546 overall; all scores are reported in Table~\ref{tab:iaa}.